 After looking over your marketing analytics, do you feel like you leave with more questions?
-You are not alone — our team of consultants are regularly asked to explain the difference between a bounce rate and an exit rate, and explain why the bounce rate matters.
+You are not alone — our team of consultants is regularly asked to explain the difference between a bounce rate and an exit rate and explain why the bounce rate matters.

 The Difference Between an Exit Rate and a Bounce Rate